Countdown to Extinction: Inside the Evolution of Animal Kingdom’s Time-Traveling DINOSAUR Dark Ride

 Rewriting history

-On May 1, 2000 – just two weeks before the film’s debut – DINOSAUR opened at Disney’s Animal Kingdom in the spot once occupied by Countdown to Extinction.
-Was it a rename, or a retheme?
+On May 1, 2000 – just two weeks before the debut of Disney’s much-anticipated film – DINOSAUR opened at Disney’s Animal Kingdom in the spot once occupied by Countdown to Extinction.
+Was it just a rename, or a true re-design?
 It depends what you liked about the original ride… Here are some of the most significant-but-subtle changes…

 1. Connections to the film